zjkmxy/ndnd/README.md

 A full configuration example can be found in [dv/dv.sample.yml](dv/dv.sample.yml).
 Make sure the network and router name are correctly configured and the forwarder is running.

-Once started, you can use the [DV Control](tools/dvc/README.md) tool to create and destroy neighbor links.
+Once started, you can use the [router control](tools/dvc/README.md) tool to create and destroy neighbor links.

 ## 📚 Standard Library